 Boils tend to be very red, raised bumps on the skin, which can break open and “weep” fluid.

 Impetigo is a very common form of staph infection and usually develops with eczema-affected skin that’s open and “weepy.”
 If you have impetigo, honey-colored crusts may form on the open areas of your skin.
 Sometimes these also become painful and red.

 This kind of staph infection is very contagious, but also easily treated.

 Cellulitis is a deep infection in the skin and is usually very painful and tender to the touch.
 In the most severe cases, people with cellulitis develop a fever and elevated white blood cell count and may need to be hospitalized.

 Other symptoms of cellulitis include a rapidly spreading rash, dimpled skin, blisters and fever.
 If you think you or your child may have cellulitis, call your doctor immediately.

-People with atopic dermatitis may have greater risk of depression and anxiety.
+Research suggests that people with eczema, particularly atopic dermatitis, have higher rates of depression and anxiety.
 Much is unknown about the relationship between these conditions.
-Researchers continue to study the connection between atopic dermatitis and depression.

-According to the National Institute of Mental Health, if you have experienced some of these symptoms for two weeks or longer, you may have depression and should consult a doctor:
+According to the National Institute of Mental Health, if a person has experienced some of these symptoms for two weeks or longer, they may have depression and should consult a health care provider: